asuh/front-end-windows/readme.md

     git config --global core.autocrlf input

 The `core.autocrlf=input` setting is pretty crucial; it can break things you install over git.
 If you have 2FA enabled on Github (you should), you’ll also need to follow the [Add SSH Key to Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-linux) and be sure you’re using the Linux instructions.

+If you used Chocolatey above to install applications, you'll notice this is the 2nd time we're installing Git; it is required for Visual Studio Code and is available for other local Windows apps.

 ## Node.js